Home > Society > Religion in India > Nadar Caste

 Nadar Caste of Today

 Nadars have been clan conscious.
 There is a distinction between the Nadars of various regions of Southern India.
 As an example it can be cited that Nadars of Tirunelveli will be completely different from that of Madurai or Nagercoil.
 However, today this scenario is witnessing a change as the present generation is really opening up.
 The drastic improvement in Nadar community is because of its great stress on education.
 The Nadars, who were earlier not allowed to enter the temples, are now working in respected positions as trustees in many Hindu temples in Tamil Nadu.
 They are now a close knit and powerful family.
-Their social and economical development has also influenced the academic level.
+Their social and economic development has also influenced the academic scenario in India.

 Share this Article: